ckeditor/ckeditor4/tests/plugins/copyformatting/manual/copyformatting.md

 * Copying can be cancelled by clicking "Copy Formatting" button.
 * All text styles should be copied (text decoration, style, weight, color, background color).
 * All attributes should be copied.
+* Context menu is not available in inline editor.